kadena-io/kadena-evm-sandbox/README.md

    },
    ```

-7. Save your changes and close the `hardhat.config.js` file.
+7. Save your changes and close the `hardhat.config.js` or `hardhat.config.ts` file.

 ### Compiling and testing integration